 Click here for more info and how to order.

-When I Became a Man featuring recommendation by The Singles Network Ministries
+When I Became a Man featuring recommendation by TSN Ministries

 When I Became A Man, the men’s Bible study guide, written by James Daughtry and published by Abidan, is featured as the book of the month on The Singles Network Ministries.
 The director, Kris Swiatocho, and the staff consider When I Became A Man to be a "great resource" for men’s ministry.

 LOL: Living Out Love Labor Day Weekend Retreat Amazing Success

 Beside the amazing connections, new friendships, way fun excursions to various locations off and on campus, laughs from Bean and Bailey comedy team, worship with NorthPoint Church and Pastor Jay George plus my teaching with Pastor Freddy Johnson, we actually witness miracles of healings, restorations and new directions.
 There are actually more than I can list.
 The Holy Spirit was everywhere.
 Our prayer team spent hours praying over every chair, door knob and space we occupied.
 By Sunday afternoon, our prayer rooms were filled with folks hungry for God's voice, his direction, his healing.
 Thanks to sooo many people who not only helped lead, teach and plan but also served in various areas from registration such as Missy Honeycutt to greeters to table leaders to prayer warriors, vendors and communion leaders.
 Please see our web page for next years information at www.labordaysingles.org.
 Also, see our facebook page here for up to date information including testimonials that folks have shared and pictures.
 "One person shared with me...God has told me to burn for him...it starts with His flame in me..."

 Navigate, 2014 Leaders Retreat a Success!